Cross-forest migration from Exchange 2007 to Exchange 2019/2016/2013

-- Configure Send and Receive Connectors on Exchange 2016 (default Receive Connector is typically created during Exchange Server installation process)
+- Configure Send and Receive Connectors on Exchange 2016 and 2019 (default Receive Connector is typically created during Exchange Server installation process)

-Step 5: Prepare domain accounts on the Target server
+Step 4: Prepare domain accounts on the target server

 - Migrate domain accounts between the Active Directory forests.
-You may do it automatically using Active Directory Migration Tool (ADMT) or create the accounts manually in the target forest.
+You can do it automatically using Active Directory Migration Tool (ADMT) or create the accounts manually in the target forest.

 - During the mailboxes matching step, you can also set the program to create the mailboxes and the corresponding users automatically.

 Please be aware that prior to migration you have to prepare (in the target environment) a mailbox-enabled user account for each user included in the migration.

 What is more, if you choose either to manually create the mailboxes or allow the program to prepare them for you, be advised that the account data (such as permissions) will not be migrated.

 If you have already created new mailboxes on your target Exchange Server, it is possible to hide them from the GAL (e.g. to prevent your users from sending emails to them until the migration is finished).
 These mailboxes will be still visible in CodeTwo Exchange Migration and the migration will proceed as usual.